ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 Welcome to the first part of a three-part illustrated guide examining shapes, strides and multidimensionality in [NumPy](https://numpy.org/).

+The idea of [strided arrays](https://en.wikipedia.org/wiki/Stride_of_an_array) is simple, and is a basis for implementing arrays, matrices and tensors in many higher-level languages and frameworks including TensorFlow, PyTorch, Matlab and Julia.

-The idea of [strided arrays](https://en.wikipedia.org/wiki/Stride_of_an_array) is simple, but enables solutions to mind-bending multidimensional problems.
-A better understanding of how strides work will make you a more efficient NumPy programmer.
-Also, the concept is elegant and worthy of study in its own right.
+Strides allow solutions to mind-bending multi-dimensional problems.
+A better understanding of how they work could make you a more efficient programmer!
+Practicalities aside, the concept is elegant and worthy of study in its own right.

 This post, Part 1, will cover the following topics: